objectionary/sodg-maven-plugin/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/objectionary/sodg-maven-plugin)](https://hitsofcode.com/view/github/objectionary/sodg-maven-plugin)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/objectionary/sodg-maven-plugin/blob/master/LICENSE.txt)

-> ⚠️ **Note:** This project is currently outdated.
-> You may need to update dependencies and ensure compatibility with the latest
-> EO versions before using it.
-> It is **not deprecated**, but active maintenance is currently paused.

 The `sodg-maven-plugin` builds a graph from an EO program.
 SODG stands for Surging Object DiGraph.
 The primary consumer of SODG graphs is